Board Meeting Minutes — Anaheim 2019

 Sarah Nichols moved the Journalism Education Association approve the contract with Kansas State University as its host institution for 2019-2024.
 Val Kibler seconded. (approved 7-0)

 Kelly Glasscock talked of the support of director of journalism Nikhil Moro since he came on board last year.
-He continues to “wave JEA’s banner” and Glasscock thanked him for his efforts and always being supportive.
+He continues to “wave JEA’s banner” and Glasscock thanked him for his efforts and for always being supportive.
 The contact was adjusted to include several job title changes.

 Nominations — Sarah Nichols